Black Friday is the biggest shopping holiday of the year, but that doesn’t mean it’s limited to retail companies.

 Push your Black Friday sale hard on social to local audiences.
-Be bold and sincere when crafting the messaging and consider a tool like Canva to make a visual ad “pop.”
+Be bold and sincere when crafting the messaging and make your ads “pop.”

 Remember, screenshots of customer reviews are great examples of reputation marketing to help your promotion get some real traction.